 Pictograms

-The template comes with a set of commands to display common pictograms in text mode:
+The template comes with a set of shortcuts to display common pictograms in text mode:

 The template comes with navigation buttons.
-The buttons have white background, just like the slides, and the button text is gray and in small font (9pt).
-The buttons blend in the slide, unlike the typical, bright Beamer buttons that stand out and distract from the rest of the content.
+The buttons have white background, just like the slides.
+The button text is in light gray and small font (9pt).
+The buttons blend in the slides, unlike the typical, bright Beamer buttons that stand out and distract from the rest of the content.

 Navigation buttons should be used with restraint as hopping from slide to slide with buttons disrupts the flow of the presentation.
 But buttons are sometimes helpful to go to key backup material.